vitalab/vital/README.md

 configuration for the pre-commit hooks for both the project repository and the `vital` submodule.
 This can be achieved by using symlinks to the `vital` configuration files from the project repository.

+NOTE: `isort` must be configured slightly differently in the project than in the `vital` submodule, in order to list the project's top-level packages as known first party.

 Assuming you start at the root of your project directory, linking the configuration files in the project repository to the `vital` configuration and installing hooks should look something like this:
 ```